Aerobatics

 NC117W in Motion Picture Work

-NC117W was destroyed on May 9, 1940 in an alfalfa field northeast of Downey Airport, Downey, CA. Pilot Walter Quinton and two passengers were killed after a mid-air crash with Vultee NX21755 piloted by Vance Breese.
+NC117W was destroyed on May 9, 1940 in an alfalfa field northeast of Downey Airport, Downey, CA. Mantz company pilot Walter Quinton and two passengers were killed after a mid-air crash with Vultee NX21755 piloted by Register pilot Vance Breese.
 Breese’s plane landed safely.
+A news article describing the crash is posted at Mantz's page at the Peterson Field Register Web site at the link.

 ---o0o---